 To give your buckwheat stuffing a little twist, toss in some roasted squash, sweet potatoes, or Brussels sprouts.
 These can be roasted ahead of time, heated, and then tossed into the mixture for added flavor and texture.

 Add dried cranberries, roasted garlic, or toasted pecans to add sweetness and crunch.
-Roasted pumpkin seeds are also a great option for added texture and flavor.

 Storing and Reheating

-Before serving, place the stuffing in a casserole dish and cover it with foil.
-Reheat in a 350°F oven for about 30 minutes, or until hot all the way through.
+When you're ready to serve, spread the stuffing in a casserole dish and cover it with foil.
+Warm it in a 350°F oven for about 30 minutes, or until it's hot in the center.

-To freeze, use an airtight container.
-It will keep well for 1 to 2 months.
-When you're ready to serve, thaw it in the fridge overnight and reheat as directed.
+To freeze, pack the stuffing in an airtight container.
+It will keep for 1 to 2 months.
+Thaw it in the fridge overnight, then reheat the same way.

 Summary